Venice Carnival Mask and Costume Tips To Revive You in February

 From the 11th to the 21st of February 2012, the streets of Venice come alive with masked revellers in the most beautiful and fantastical costumes you can imagine.
 Many tourists go along just for the spectacle, or buy a mask and maybe a cloak when they get there – but our top tip is, to get the best out of the Carnivale de Venezia, make a little extra effort and really join in the fun.
 It’s the closest thing Europe has to Mardis Gras.

-The masks of Carnivale…
+The Venetian masks of Carnivale…

 Masks were integral to not only the Venice Carnival, but also several other religious days in Venice, and maskmakers (mascherari) enjoyed great social privileges, with their own laws and their own guild.
 As you can imagine, wearing a Carnivale mask (traditionally made of leather or blown glass) disguised the wearer’s identity and social status, so that hijinks (whether criminal or passionate) could be got up to.

 In addition to your plane tickets, you’ll need a place to stay.
 If in doubt, check out the apartment rentals – they can be more affordable than the hotels and give you a fantastic base right in the centre of the action.